-27. Switch the EQ in.

-28. Set the EQ freq. to correspond with where you believe the problem frequency is.

-29. Set the Q control at its "12:00" position.

-30. Depending on whether the acoustical anomaly is a LF response peak or a dip, either cut or boost the EQ with the level control.
-If you use track 2 (pink noise), and a spectrum analyzer, you can make these adjustments and see (as well as hear) the results in real time.
+- 26. Set the EQ level control at its "12:00" position, indicating zero gain. - 27.
+Set the switch to "EQ In." - 28.
+Set the "EQ Freq" to correspond with where you believe the problem frequency is. - 29.
+Set the "Q" control at its "12:00" position. - 30.
+Depending on whether the acoustical anomaly is a LF response peak or a dip, either cut or boost the EQ with the level control.
+If you use track 2 (pink noise) and a spectrum analyzer, you can make these adjustments and see (as well as hear) the results in real time.
 If you do not have a spectrum analyzer, you can still listen to the changes in pink noise.
 Adjust for greatest smoothness, then measure and document your results.